CHINESE NEW YEAR ACTIVITIES FOR KIDS & TEACHERS

 REUNION DINNER

-Family members will get together on the eve of Chinese New Year for a reunion dinner.
+Family members will get together on the eve of Chinese New Year for is called the reunion dinner.
 This is the most important day of all.
 Some families prepare elaborate dinners while some will choose to have a steamboat dinner.

 The steamboat dinner is a big pot of soup placed in the middle of the dinner table and lots of different kinds of foods like shrimps, fish, crabs, meatballs, fishballs, chicken meat, pork and vegetables are put into the pot of soup to cook.